stelligent/stelligent-u/15-Kubernetes/README.md

 are not any pods deployed in the default namespace.

 - Run the command:
-  `kubectl run --generator=run-pod/v1 busybox --image=busybox:latest -- sleep 3000`
+  `kubectl run busybox --image=busybox:latest -- sleep 3000`

 > The result of the command should be `pod/busybox created`

-- In the `kubectl` command above the option `--generator=run-pod/v1` is used to launch a single pod
 - In the `kubectl` command above the pod is being named `busybox`
 - In the `kubectl` command above the Docker image being used is `busybox:latest`